 This insurance cover is arranged for ‘non-profit making' clubs and teams.
 Club secretaries are reminded that ‘commercially named' clubs and teams must ensure that they operate on a nonprofit making basis and are financially independent of any commercial businesses that may provide support to them.

-Clubs or teams operating as a commercial business are required to make separate arrangements for commercial liability cover and should contact headquarters for assistance.
+Clubs or teams operating as a commercial business are required to make separate arrangements for commercial liability cover and should contact headquarters or their local insurance broker for assistance.

 (b) Actions brought against the club or its elected officials who have carried out the club's instructions, including the hire, rent or loan of premises, at the instructions of the club committee.
 Such instructions should in all cases comply with the decision given by the club committee.

 (c) Individuals who have been invited to participate in club activities as invitees with a view to joining the club and are not already covered by any other Insurance.